Gay men vs breakfast

 Actually 72% is a pretty good response – the reasons that participants gave as to why they don’t eat breakfast included ‘I rarely have the time’, ‘Depends how late for work I am running’ and ‘I only eat breakfast on weekdays’.

-I discussed these results with Bernard Lavallée, a nutritionist from Montreal in Canada who specializes in how gay men relate to food, exercise and body image.
+I discussed these results with Bernard Lavallée, a nutritionist from Montreal in Canada who specialises in how gay men relate to food, exercise and body image.

 According to Lavallée, breakfast is important because: ‘It’s the first meal of the day.
 Your body needs this energy to be in good shape during the morning and it is what will keep you focused throughout the morning.
 It has been proven that people who skip breakfast usually have a poor nutritional status and are more likely to be overweight or obese.’